TRAUMA THERAPY

 What You Can Expect In Ongoing Sessions

-Above all, I would like you to be able to fully express yourself.
+Above all, I would like you to be able to fully express yourself and let your brain show you where you need to go.
 One of the purposes of therapy is truthfulness.
-That is why I will teach you valuable coping skills for regulating emotions so that, if we do touch a sensitive spot, you will have the tools to stay grounded.
-Co-regulation work with a therapist is one of the most valuable tools for trauma recovery work.
+That is why I will teach you valuable coping skills for regulating emotions and ultimately, clearing imprints / sensations / images / distress.
+Co-regulation work with a therapist is one of the most valuable tools for trauma recovery.
+If someone is really ready to do significant trauma work, I always utilize eye movement therapies.

 Considering that underlying factors may be complicating your experience, we will also explore aspects of your past that can help us develop a treatment plan that is right for you.
-This could include your upbringing, childhood relationships, teen years, or any family history of trauma.
+This could include your upbringing, childhood relationships, teen years, family history of trauma, or even professional experiences.
 While acknowledging the past is important, an important standard I hold in trauma work is that it should always come from your core and be something you are ready for.
 Discussing details should always be the choice of the person who had the experience, and knowing there is a space to do that can be powerful.

 I know it may be difficult to reach out for help, but you are on the cusp of discovering a new relationship with yourself.
 You’ll know when the time is right and who the right person is for you.